 How is capacity monitored?

-All guests, including members, are required to reserve timed-entry tickets in advance, with entry times offered in 30-minute timeslots and a limited number of tickets available for each timeslot.
+All guests, including members, are required to reserve timed-entry tickets in advance, with entry times offered four timeslots and a limited number of tickets available for each timeslot.
 This approach encourages guests to space out visits throughout the day and allows Academy staff to accurately estimate occupancy at any given time.

 Is there a time limit for Academy visits?